 It is imperative to understand what I term above [how dispatch conducts business]; this will become clear as you read on.

 Are they a caring company treating it's drivers with dignity, caring and respect?
 What you need to be looking for is the single and most important value: INTEGRITY!
 Does this company conduct business with honor, honesty and ethics with it’s drivers?
 Do they believe in being transparent and trustworthy?
-Respecting the traditional "handshake" value system and earning their way in or they are selective in their treatment and they mislead as long as they're legally correct?
+Respecting the traditional "handshake" value system and earning their way in or they are selective in their treatment, they mislead, forceful and often vague as long as they're legally correct?

-A company that has integrity will not hide behind veils and will define their pay structure clearly especially "wait times" be it (1)breakdown, (2)waiting to find you loads, while on the road or (3)delays at customer's or border/customs delays, and (4)layover / on-the-road reset pay.
+A company that has integrity will not hide behind veils and will define their pay structure clearly especially "wait times" be it (1)breakdown, (2)waiting to find you loads, while on the road, (3)delays at customer's, (4)border/customs delays, (5)layover / on-the-road reset pay, (6)How they calculate paid trip miles (hub/odometer miles), (7)LTL pay, (8)assisted loading/unloading/lumper work, and (9)if city work paid hourly (you are a long haul driver).

-I would rather work for a company who pays less per mile but will compensate fairly for (1)breakdowns, (2)waiting to find me loads, while on the road, and (3)delays at their customers or border/customs delays, and (4)layover / on-the-road reset pay.
+I would rather work for a company who pays less per mile but will compensate fairly for (1)breakdowns, (2)waiting to find me loads, while on the road, (3)delays at their customers, (4)border/customs delays, (5)layover / on-the-road reset pay, (6)Pay actual trip miles (hub/odometer miles), (7)LTL pay, (8)assisted loading/unloading/lumper work and (9)hourly paid city work (you are a long haul driver).